Summer Undergraduate research program (SURP)

 Deadlines:

-CENG SURP follows a 3 phase Application Process.
-In Phase 0, faculty provide initial project ideas to be circulated among potential donors.
-Faculty need not participate in this phase in order to submit project proposals in Phase 1.
+CENG SURP follows a 2 phase Application Process.
 In Phase 1, faculty members propose projects.
 In phase 2, students apply to awarded projects.
-Awarded projects will be listed on this page under SURP 2024 Project Abstracts.
-Within each abstract will be Application link, where students will be directed to Handshake to apply for the specific project.
+Awarded projects will be listed on this page under SURP 2026 Project Abstracts.
+Within each abstract will be Application link, where students will be directed to Cal Poly Jobs to apply for the specific project.
 Students need not be in the same department as the faculty advisor and can apply for up to 3 projects (but can only be selected for one).

 Student qualifications for the program are: